xta0/xta0.me/_posts/2025-01-30-GenAI-Stable-Diffusion-Fine-Tune-1.md

 3. Produce $\Delta W = AB^T$
 4. Update the model weights

+### The benefits of LoRA

+- **Reduced resource consumption**.
+Fine-tuning deep learning models typically requires substantial computational resources, which can be expensive and time-consuming.
+LoRA reduces the demand for resources while maintaining high performance.

+- **Faster iterations**.
+LoRA enables rapid iterations, making it easier to experiment with different fine-tuning tasks and adapt models quickly.

+- **Improved transfer learning**.
+LoRA enhances the effectiveness of transfer learning, as models with LoRA adapters can be fine-tuned with fewer data.
+This is particularly valuable in situations where labeled data are scarce.

 ### LoRA in practice

+### LoRA in Stable Diffusion

-To utilize LoRA, we can leverage the `load_lora_weights` method from `StableDiffusionPipeline`.
+To utilize LoRA, we can leverage the `StableDiffusionPipeline` method from [HuggingFace's diffuser package](https://huggingface.co/docs/diffusers/index).
 The example below demonstrates how to apply two LoRA filters.
 The `adapter_weights` parameter determines the extent to which the LoRA model's "style" influences the output.

 ```python
 # LoRA fine tuning